barryabe/barryabe.github.io/projects/project-2.md

 layout: project
 type: project
 image: images/jbskitchen.jpg
-title: JB,S Kitchen Website
+title: QuestBoards
-permalink: projects/jbs_kitchen
+permalink: projects/questboards
 # All dates must be YYYY-MM-DD format!
-date: 2017-11-20
+date: 2018-4-06
 labels:
-  - Bluehost
+  - Meteor
-  - Wordpress
+  - React
-summary: A simple website made for a small restaurant on Maui.
+summary: Quick jobs for poor kids
 # projecturl: http://jbskitchen.com
 ---

-This website was a simple website made for a small family run buisness on Maui.
-The purpose of this website was to allow possible customers to see the menu and to find the location of the restaurant.
-It also allows customers to find the contact information for the restaurant.
+This website was made in order for students to find quick jobs that they could complete for cash.
+I worked with 2 other students to complete this website.
+I worked on creating the create job page, working on the job schema, and the edit jobs page.

 <img class="ui medium image" src="../images/banchan.jpg">

-This website was made using WordPress.
-It uses a basic theme along with some free to use widgets in order to make the menu page.
-I organized the layout of the pages and set up the menu item.

 [link to website](http://jbskitchen.com)